beemarie/10mintutorials/hello-source-image/README.md

+# Hello World on IBM Cloud Code Engine from Source
+IBM Cloud Code Engine allows you to run your application, job or container on a managed serverless platform.
+With code engine, you can auto-scale your workloads and only pay for the resources you consume.
+In this tutorial, we'll deploy an application from source code, see it running, and then watch it scale down to zero when no longer in use.

 ## Create an IBM Cloud Container Registry Instance
-For this tutorial, you will need to create an IBM Cloud Container Registry, so that when you build a container image there will be a place for that image to be stored.
+For this tutorial, you will need to create an IBM Cloud Container Registry so that when you build a container image there will be a place for that image to be stored.

 IBM Cloud Container Registry enables you to manage docker container images in a fully managed private registry.
 The images are checked for security issues as well.